dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 @command[set podYYY:rails:NN::KEY 1 30 13961]: 9266
 ```

-And in our identity cache used for checking if feature flags for new code are
+And in our identity cache, used for checking if feature flags for new code are
-enabled:
+enabled, we found keys that were being hit very frequently:

 ```
 @command[gets podXXX::M:blob:Feature::FEATURE_KEY:SHOP_KEY_1]: 67772